-5.d As required by the MO DPS Radio Interoperability Guidelines, portable radios must be paired with an existing agency-owned and installed MOSWIN O Yes INO mobile radio via a public safety grade in-car repeater.
-Do you currently have a public safety grade in-car repeater?
-5.d (a) Are you applying for a public safety grade in-car repeater or in the Yes O No process of acquiring one through other funding sources?
-5.d (a)(1) Please provide the agency's Provide the agency's current ratio of in-car repeaters current ratio of in-car repeaters to to response vehicles. response vehicles.
-5.d (a)(2) If yes, please provide the Provide the funding source, manufacturer, and model you funding source, manufacturer, and are in the process of acquiring. model you are in process of acquiring.

-6. Does the vendor quote for the requested radios include the encryption requirements as listed on the Radio Interoperability Guidelines?
-Yes/No
+- 5.d Portable radios must be paired with an existing agency-owned and installed MOSWIN mobile radio via a public safety grade in-car repeater.
+Do you currently have a public safety grade in-car repeater to pair with the portable radio(s) being requested?
+[YES/NO] - If YES: - 5.d.1 Provide the model and manufacturer of the in-car repeater - If NO: - 5.d.
+I Are you applying for a public safety grade in-car repeater or in the process of acquiring one through other funding sources?
+[YES/NO] - If YES: - 5.d.I(a) Please provide the agency's current ratio of in-car repeaters to response vehicles - 5.d.l(b) If yes, please provide the funding source, manufacturer, and model you are in process of acquiring - If NO, THE APPLICATION IS NOT ELIGIBLE FOR FUNDING - 6.
+Does the vendor quote for the requested radio(s) include the encryption requirements as listed on the Radio Interoperability Guidelines?
+[YES/NO] - 7.
+Check the box stating that your agency understands the requirement to upload a quote for the requested interoperable communications equipment in the Named Attachments - IF THE QUOTE IS NOT ATTACHED AT TIME OF SUBMISSION, THE APPLICATION WILL NOT BE ELIGIBLE FOR FUNDING